ZhaozzReal/DATTSS/README.md

 ## Description

 DATTSS is developed for Dynamic analyses of Alternative Tandem TSS events from standard RNA-seq data.
-Given the read coverage profiles of two or multiple RNA-seq samples, DATTSS first identifies the most distal TSS in each first exon region that has evidence of being used in the samples of interest.
-Then DATTSS infers the location of proximal tandem TSS based on “change point” model, where the usage of proximal tandem TSS would lead to a profound increase in RNA-seq read coverage in the first exon region.
-Once the proximal tandem TSSs are identified, library size-normalized expression levels and the relative usage of distal tandem TSS are calculated.
+A key aspect of DATTSS is that it takes advantage of previously reported tandem TSSs.
+DATTSS incorporates these known TSSs as prior knowledge and then identifies the used tandem TSSs based on ‘change point’ model, which forms a linear regression model to infer the location of proximal tandem TSSs that can best explain the localized changes of read coverage profiles in the first exon regions of transcripts.

 ## Diagram illuminates the DATTSS algorithm